JAMB

 Prepare well for Post-UTME

-There is currently a feature on JAMB CAPS which is JAMB transfer approval ( it is a section where JAMB notifies candidates that their first choice institution wanted to transfer them from their initial chosen course to another course)
+There is currently a feature on JAMB CAPS which is JAMB transfer approval ( it is a section where JAMB notifies candidates that their first choice institution wants to transfer them from their initial chosen course to another course)

 Recommended: Useful tips on what to read for Post-UTME

 Lastly, be hopeful despite your score and I wish you all the best.
-However, if you see that it looks impossible to gain admission with the low JAMB score, try to register for another UTME or JUPEB or Cambridge A level.
+However, if you see that it looks impossible to gain admission with a low JAMB score, try to register for another UTME or JUPEB or Cambridge A level.

 Bolarinwa Olajire